-Fence will be open for submissions again in the fall of 2018.
+Fence will be open for submissions again July 15 through August 15.
 Sign up for the newsletter to make sure you receive notification.
 Please read on for submission guidelines, which have been slightly modified since Fence’s last open submission period.
 All work should be submitted at fence.submittable.com.

-Poetry: Please submit up to five poems and no more than ten pages of poetry per submission.
+Poetry: Please submit up to three poems and no more than ten pages of poetry per submission.
 You may submit as many times as you would like.
-Each submission is $3.
+Each submission is $5.

-The winner of the previous Ottoline Prize is Lesle Lewis.
-Her book of poems, title TBA, will be published in 2019.
+The winner of the previous Ottoline Prize is Beth Roberts.
+Her book of poems, Like You, will be published in late 2020.

 Mark Baumer was killed by an SUV in 2017 while he was walking barefoot across America to raise awareness about climate change.
 Recently Ottessa Moshfegh wrote about him: "We lost this brave genius last year, and the books he gifted us while he lived are so wonderfully strange and honest and beautiful, I can’t believe he even existed.
 He was more than a poet or performance artist — Baumer’s life itself was a work of art.
 He was truly radical, and the most openhearted, unjaded human I’ve ever met."